mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 008 - Convert Variables to Constant/readme.md

 This is a safe refactor.

-# Why code is better?
+# Why is the Code Better?

 Code is more compact and declarative.